mylittletony/mylittletony.github.io/_posts/2015-11-03-adding-alternate-url-to-splash-page.markdown

 2. Scroll down to the **Captive Portal** section, and the **Advanced Settings** header under that.

-3. Unselect **Use Cucumber Tony Splash** and you will see new fields appear.
+3. Unselect **Use CT WiFi Splash** and you will see new fields appear.

 4. You can then change the **Captive Portal URL** field.

 <hr>

-This can be useful in situations such as when using Google+ Social Logins with the default Cucumber Tony credentials.
+This can be useful in situations such as when using Google+ Social Logins with the default CT WiFi credentials.

 In this situation, you will need to use the default splash URL to login, but you might have already branded your location previously.